divviup/divviup-api/README.md

 * `LISTEN_FD` -- if supplied on unix-like systems, if this is set to an open file descriptor number, the server will listen to that fd
 * `OTEL_EXPORTER_PROMETHEUS_HOST` -- default `"localhost"`
 * `OTEL_EXPORTER_PROMETHEUS_PORT` -- default `9464`
 * `SKIP_APP_COMPILATION` -- we currently build the react app in a build script.
-To avoid this behavior, set this environment variable.
+To avoid this behavior, set this environment variable to `true`.
 * `ASSET_DIR` -- set this to skip building the react app and include react app assets from a different directory

 ## Initial setup